Salt Walther: 1973 Indianapolis 500

 At the 1973 Indianapolis 500, Walther qualified 17th but again finished last after one of the most spectacular and famous accidents in the history of the race.
 As the field received the green flag, Steve Krisiloff, on the inside of the third row, developed engine trouble and slowed down, producing a traffic jam on the main straightaway as the rest of the cars accelerated.
 Walther, forced to his right by drivers taking evasive action in front of him, touched wheels with Jerry Grant and was catapulted over the wall and into the catch fence above it.
 Walther maintained that he was hit from behind, forcing him into Grant, but this claim is not supported by films of the crash and is not widely accepted by other drivers.

 The impact tore down a segment of the catch fence and ripped off the nose of Walther's car.
 His legs were exposed, and the fuel tanks were ruptured, which at that time were located on either side of the cockpit.
 The fuel sprayed out of the car, some of it reaching the front rows of the grandstand where several spectators suffered burns.
 The car crashed back onto the track and spun down the main straightaway upside-down, still spraying fuel which ignited into a huge fireball that enveloped the rest of the field.
 Blinded by the burning methanol, several other drivers crashed into Walther's car, and into each other, though none of the other drivers suffered serious injuries.

 Walther's came to a stop upside-down at the entrance of turn one, with the driver's legs visible and sticking out of the broken nose.
 Walther was quickly rescued by track safety workers (with the help of Wally Dallenbach Sr.) and rushed to the hospital in critical condition.

 Walther was fortunate to have had nearly all of the fuel sprayed out of the car, allowing the fire to burn out quickly, but he still suffered burns over 40% of his body, mostly on his left leg.
-He would require numerous surgeries for the rest of his life.
-Walther's most severe injuries were to his hands — the fingers on his left hand had to be partially amputated, and those on his crushed right hand eventually healed into unnatural angles.
+He would require numerous surgeries over the rest of his life.
+Walther's most severe injuries were to his hands.
+The fingers on his left hand had to be partially amputated, and those on his crushed right hand eventually healed into unnatural angles.
 He wore a black glove over the left hand to cover the damage.
-Walther was in the Michigan Burn Center for two and a half months, and lost around fifty pounds.
+Walther was in the Michigan Burn Center for two and a half months and lost around fifty pounds.